TranPhat-28/LearnDesignPatterns/README.md

 _**Keyword:** A create method_

 ## Structural Patterns: How objects relate to each other

+### 1. Facade:
+Facade is a structural design pattern that provides a simplified (but limited) interface to a complex system of classes, library or framework.

+_**Keyword:** A simple interface_

 ## Behavioral Patterns: How objects communicate with each other